 Demonstrating powerful community support, Barnstable County has partnered with the Cape Cod National Seashore and the Town of Barnstable to provide housing for Corps members.
 The County also relied on community partners to help provide additional member housing during our one-year special initiatives.

 The residential aspect of AmeriCorps Cape Cod offers Corps members an extremely unique and incredibly valuable experience.
 By living and serving together, Corps members who hold a common interest are able to share knowledge, skills, humor, successes, failures, insights, strengths, challenges and experiences that create opportunities for individual and group growth.
 Furthermore, Corps members residing together are better able to mobilize and respond to disasters and other community needs in an extremely efficient and timely manner.

 The drastic population growth on Cape Cod has not only put pressure on its environment, it has also created an affordable housing shortage on the Cape.
 Finding affordable housing on Cape Cod is extremely difficult.
 By having guaranteed housing, Corps members avoid the challenge of paying housing costs and are able to focus almost entirely on the performance of service.

 Members of the AmeriCorps Cape Cod program live in three houses, two located in the Town of Wellfleet, one in the Town of Barnstable, and one in the Town of Bourne.
 The Wellfleet House is home to twelve members, while the Bourne and Barnstable houses are each home to six members for the duration of the eleven month program.
 The residential aspect of ACC provides a unique team building experience while the members live and serve together, which forms friendships that last a lifetime.

-Room size varies from two to five members sharing a room.
+Room size varies from two to four members sharing a room.
 LeHac has three full bathrooms, Barnstable two and a half, and Bourne has one and a half.
 All houses are outfitted with a washer and dryer for laundry, a computer and printer, a fully stocked kitchen, wifi (due to LeHac’s seclusion wifi service can be spotty at times), and a common room with a television.